Skip to main content

 Mounted Drive Mode allows users to access Files.com connections as mounted volumes directly from Windows and macOS.
 When the Desktop App is launched, any configured connections set for mounting are automatically mounted.
 Multiple connections can be mounted at once, and new connections are set to auto-mount by default when created.

 This mode provides a convenient, native experience for browsing and editing Files.com content from the file system, similar to using a network drive.
-It enables users to open and save files directly from applications such as Microsoft Office or Adobe Creative Suite.
+It enables users to open and save files directly from applications including Microsoft Office or Adobe Creative Suite.

 You can enable or disable this behavior using the Mount as Volume option available under Manage Files.com Connections.
 If any mounting-related settings are changed in a connection’s configuration, the volume will be remounted automatically to apply the updates.